Course Outline

 Exam Period Exam Venue

-All - Assessment Task 1:Scientific Communication
+All - Assessment Task 1:Critical appraisal and scientific communication

 Goal: